pdorrell/number-zoomer/docs/design.md

 * Only display the grid coordinates for the thickest and second-thickest grid lines.
 * Only display up to some maximum number of final digits in the grid coordinate values, for example only the 6 last digits.
-* If not all digits are being shown, display and "..." in lieu of the missing digits.
+* If not all digits are being shown, display "..." in lieu of the missing digits.
 * Display grid coordinates (not counting the ellipsis) with a particular background, eg light blue.
-* Display the corresponding decimal digits in the current point display in the same background colour (ie also 6 digits if the current point is at the same precision as the grid coordinates, but could be more than 6 digits if the current point has more precision.
+* Display the corresponding decimal digits in the current point display in the same background colour - ie also 6 digits if the current point is at the same precision as the grid coordinates, but could be more than 6 digits if the current point has more precision.
 In the case where the current point had less precision, extra zeros will be displayed (as explained above), so 6 digits will still be showed to match.
-* In some cases the ellipsis will correspond digits different to those of the current point position, ie for a value just below a decimal with many zero's, where the missing digits for the coordinates are actually nine's.
+* In some cases the ellipsis will correspond to digits different to those of the current point position, ie for a value just below a decimal with many zero's, where the missing digits for the coordinates are actually nine's.
 This will be displayed in a different background colour, eg pink.